EU adds another rare blood condition as side effect of AstraZeneca shot

 The regulator first began looking into these cases in April and the recommendation adds to AstraZeneca’s woes after its vaccine was associated with very rare and potentially lethal cases of blood clotting that come with a low platelet count.

-Last month, the EMA had advised against using the second AstraZeneca shot for people with that clotting condition, known as thrombosis with thrombocytopenia syndrome (TTS).
+Last month, the EMA had advised against giving a second AstraZeneca shot to people with that clotting condition, known as thrombosis with thrombocytopenia syndrome (TTS).

-The committee reviewed six validated cases of capillary leak syndrome in people, mostly women, who had received Vaxzevria, including one death.
-Three had had a history of the condition.
+The committee reviewed six validated cases of CLS in people, mostly women, who had received Vaxzevria, including one death.
+Three had a history of the condition.

 More than 78 million Vaxzevria doses have been administered in the European Union, Liechtenstein, Iceland & Norway and Britain.